 She prefers using her arm as a literal ace up her sleeve.
 So she’s not running around punching stuff – she keeps that attack in reserve.

 Misty is of course very close to Colleen.
-They can count on each other for anything in any circumstances.
+They can count on each other for anything in any circumstance.

 She also has strong ties with Lt.
 Rafael Scarfe, her NYPD partner of five years.
 He too was there for her come hail or death.
 Misty will invite Rafe to just about every party or social event she’s invited to.